fatpo/torBizMysqlDao/README.md

 ) ENGINE=InnoDB AUTO_INCREMENT=1 DEFAULT CHARSET=utf8;

 ```
-We define a student Info (or you can remove the info layer, direct control of the dict from db returns, if u want ...):
+We define a student Info:
+(or you can remove the info layer, direct control of the dict from db returns, if u want ...):
 ```
 class StudentInfo(BaseInfo):
     def __init__(self, _item):